A Foodcentric Life

 Ingredients for creamy avocado dip with basil.

-• Replace the yogurt with sour cream.
+• To make it tangier - Replace the yogurt with sour cream.

 Recipe Instructions